roedoejet/g2p/Contributing.md

 ## commitlint

-The team has also agreed to use commitlint-style commit messages.
-Install and enable [commitlint](https://github.com/conventional-changelog/commitlint) to have your commits validated systematically.
+The team has also agreed to use [Conventional Commits](https://www.conventionalcommits.org/).
+Install and enable [gitlint](https://jorisroovers.com/gitlint/) to have your commit messages scanned automatically.

-Commitlint commits look like this:
+Convential commits look like this:

     type(optional-scope): subject (i.e., short description)